-Tenascin X (TNX) is an extracellular matrix protein which is encoded by the gene Tenascin X B (TNXB).
-This gene is located on Chromosome 6.
-Unfortunately there are not many information about the function of TNX so far.
-TNX is supposed to stabilize the room between elastic fibers and collagen fibers.
+Tenascin-X (TNX) is an extracellular matrix protein which is encoded by the gene Tenascin XB (TNXB).
+This gene is located on chromosome 6.
+Unfortunately, there are not many information about the function of TNX available so far.
+However, researchers proposed that TNX is supposed to stabilize the room between elastic fibers and collagen fibers.

-There are a couple of publications which were able to show a connection between TNX and other diseases.
+A couple of publications were able to show a connection between TNX and other diseases.

-So far most scienticst described TNXB mutations and their importance only in correlation with TNX deficiency or haploinsufficiency.
-The fact that TNX deficiency leads to EDS was sufficiently clarified by many publications (see EDS publications) and since March 2017 TNX deficiency was officially included as classical-like EDS into the new classification.
-What effects TNXB missense mutations have on protein levels is a big question.
+Most scienticsts described TNXB mutations and their importance only in correlation with TNX deficiency or haploinsufficiency.
+The fact that TNX deficiency leads to an EDS phenotype was clarified by several publications (see EDS publications), and in March 2017 TNX deficiency was officially included in the new classification as classical-like EDS (clEDS).

-There is only one publication (Zweers et al.) which tries to describe how 3 different TNXB missense mutation affect the patient.
-2 were described as probably pathogenic and one as not pathogenic.
+Only one publication (Zweers et al.) describes how three different TNXB missense mutations affect the patients.
+Two were described as probably pathogenic and one as not pathogenic.

-TNX deficiency was shown to have myopathic phenotypes, neuromuscular symptoms and could have a similar phenotype or overlap with myopathies like Ulrich congenital muscular dystrophy (UCMD).
+TNX deficiency was shown to have myopathic features, neuromuscular symptoms, and could have an overlap with collagen VI-related myopathies, such as Ullrich congenital muscular dystrophy (UCMD).